nghin/vacsf.org.mm/src/_posts/articles/2019-05-03-Be-Ye-Perfect.md

 Do you see the significance of this verse?
 God gave us many foreshadows of rest only to point to the ultimate rest from the work of restoring man's fellowship with God.
 The Sabbath gave the Israelite physical rest, but it points to our spiritual rest.
 Jesus spoke often of the rest of those who were heavily burdened, but not at all of the physical burden that must be borne by all of earth dwellers.
 He talked of the spiritual burden that is borne of a life trying to get right with God.

 At the final moment on the cross, Jesus spoke: *"It's finished."* The work of restoring the perfect status of man before God was finished.
 It was done, some two thousand years ago.
-If only people accept his finished work and rest in it they would have entered into his peace.
+Anyone who accepts his finished work and rest in it, will enter into his peace.
 But unfortunately, most Christians refuse to enter this rest, much like the Israelite of old who refused to enter the promised land upon their first arrival and ended up going in circles for the next 40 years.
 This rest is so important that the author of Hebrews calls their refusal to enter the promised land the rebellion.

 > So, as the Holy Spirit says: “Today, if you hear his voice, do not harden your hearts as you did in **the rebellion**, during the time of testing in the wilderness, where your ancestors tested and tried me, though for forty years they saw what I did.
 That is why I was angry with that generation; I said, ‘Their hearts are always going astray, and **they have not known my ways**.’
 So I declared on oath in my anger, ‘**They shall never enter my rest**.’ ” (Hebrews 3:7-11)